Install the Compiler

 The way it works is, when the compiler detects a styled() expression outside one of the defined component directories, it will run the following:

-1. First, read the file and use a custom babel transform to force all top-level variables to be exported.
+transform to force all top-level variables to be exported. - Then, run

-2. Then, run esbuild and bundle the entire file to a temporary file in the same directory, something like .tamagui-dynamic-eval-ComponentName.js
+and bundle the entire file to a temporary file in the same directory, something like.tamagui-dynamic-eval-ComponentName.js

 You may see why this is experimental.
 It's very convenient as a developer, but has a variety of edge cases that can be confusing or breaking, and we want to avoid installation woes.
 Though it does continue on error and work generally, it outputs warnings in Webpack currently due to our plugin not properly indicating to Webpack about the new files (a fixable bug), which causes big yellow warning output and a cache de-opt.